 Not Paying Estimated Taxes

 If you’re self-employed, you’re responsible for paying your own taxes quarterly.
 If you don’t pay estimated taxes throughout the year, you may have a large tax liability at the end of the financial year.
-It’s best to work with a tax professional to ensure you’re filing your taxes correctly as a business owner.

-Other Reasons
+Other Mistakes

-8 Consequences of Tax Debt
+8 Consequences of Not Paying Taxes

 1. IRS Notices